Tom & Diane Isaacson

 Pinedale Querida Mia (mare) is owned by Don and Carol Hirons of Paso Robles, California and has not yet been shown.

-Six Bar M Roxie (filly) owned by Cindy McClelland of Santa Ynez, California.
-Roxie is showing in gymkhanas.
+Six Bar M Roxie (filly) sold to Cindy McClelland of Santa Ynez, California.
+Roxie is showing in gymkhanas and is presently owned by Robbie Bacon in California.

 Gin Blossom (filly) owned by Pamela Keys of Draper, Utah.